horus-scheduler/horus-app-eval/README.md

 > Note: might need to modify the NIC name for the machine in the script as instructed (e.g., 0000:01:00.0)

 # Setting up Clients
-> This is only needed for the machine that runs DPDK client.
+These steps are only needed for the machine that runs DPDK client.
+## Build
+### Build dependencies
 Setup the DPDK environments variables (or alternatively, add them permanently):
 ```
-export RTE_SDK=/home/<user>/dpdk/dpdk-stable-16.11.1
+export RTE_SDK=/home/<username>/dpdk/dpdk-stable-16.11.1
 export RTE_TARGET=x86_64-native-linuxapp-gcc
 ```
+> Note: modify the line that uses NIC PCI address in ```setup.sh``` depending on the interface card that will be used for experiments.
 ```
-cd client_code/client/tools
-./tools.sh install_dpdk
+./client_code/client/tools/tools.sh install_dpdk
 ./setup.sh
 ```

-### Build
+### Build the client code
 ```
 cd ./client_code/client/
 make
 ```

 ## Worker Configurations
-In ```server_code/shinjuku_rocksdb``` the config files for each machine used in our testbed is provided.
+In ```server_code/shinjuku_rocksdb``` the config files for each machine used in our testbed are provided.
 On each machine rename the corresponding config and name it as "shinjuku.conf".
 For example, on machine cs-nsl-55:
 ```
 cp shinjuku.conf.nsl-55 shinjuku.conf